Lady Gaga on Summer Music and a Future in the Movies

 The 31-year-old may have charged into 2017 with her fifth studio album on the charts and her first Super Bowl halftime show in the record books, but if you've payed any attention to her decade-long career, the star always has a new goal up her sleeve.
 As she told E!
 News, "You know me—I like to switch it up."

-After a packed 2016 finale releasing her first album in two years, Joanne, the Grammy winner focused on bringing her music to the masses, first by way of Houston's NRG Stadium, next with the announcement of the Joanne World Tour to begin in late August, and finally, by replacing Beyoncé as one of Coachella's 2017 headliners.
+After releasing her first album in two years, Joanne, the Grammy winner focused on bringing her music to the masses, first by way of Houston's NRG Stadium, then with the announcement of the Joanne World Tour to begin in late August and finally, by replacing Beyoncé as one of Coachella's 2017 headliners.

 "There's so many people that have stopped me on the street and everywhere I go to say, 'Oh my gosh—this album has been so healing for me.'
 'This song has changed my life.'
-'I listen to this on repeat when I need to feel better,'" she described Joanne's reception.
+'I listen to this on repeat when I need to feel better,'" she told E!
+News of Joanne's reception.
 "When I hear things like that, I know that my music has gone where it's supposed to go—straight to the heart."

 For fans who couldn't get their hands on a coveted ticket to a show on the sold-out tour or a ride to Indio, you're in luck.
 E!
 News can confirm Mother Monster is once again joining Bud Light's Dive Bar Tour 2.0 as a headliner—only this time, she won't be alone.
 Two more mystery performers will be joining the tour this year and, while their identities are under lock and key right now, Gaga assured E!
-News, they are "very different from me.
+News they are "very different from me.
 It's really going to diversify the tour."

 Dimitrios Kambouris/Getty Images for Bud Light